tronixio/trainers-pic8bit/Features/pic16f/gpr.md

 ; PIC16F1778 - Compile with PIC-AS(v2.32).
 ; PIC16F1778 - @1MHz Internal Oscillator.

-; This code is a demonstration code to show how to access the variables present in the different GPR Bank memories.
+; This is a demonstration code to show how to access the variables present in the different GPR Bank memories.

 ; GPR BANK0.
 PSECT cstackBANK0,class=BANK0,space=1,delta=1